“All we want in this life is peace, prosperity and a little paper.” – Q-Tip

 - Or worse: you won’t even consider the thought of ever being “rich”.

-For me I was neutral on this belief.
-Which is worse.
+I was neutral on this belief which is worse.
 Because it’s like being within reach of something but not quite being able to grab it.
 So even though I was neutral, it still hindered my progress in terms of money, or wanting tons of it.

 2. Money isn’t everything